 - Grabr: Ever regret that you failed to buy something when you were traveling abroad?
 With Grabr, you can earn some money by helping others in that same quandary — by getting the product and delivering it when you take your next international trip.

 - Dolly: This service describes itself as “your moving, delivery, and heavy lifting concierge.”
 Dolly drivers own pickup trucks, box trucks and cargo vans; are able to lift more than 75 pounds; and are willing to haul loads.
 These drivers earn $30 an hour or more, according to Dolly’s website.
-People who don’t own trucks but can lift 75 pounds can earn upwards of $15 an hour as helping hands.
+People who don’t own trucks but can lift 75 pounds can earn upward of $15 an hour as helping hands.